librispark/AI-PR-reviewer/README.md

 ## Customization

-You can customize the AI behavior by modifying the Python scripts in `.github/scripts/`:
+You can customize the AI behavior by modifying the Python scripts:

 - **`ai_code_review.py`**: Handles the AI-driven code review when a pull request is opened.
 - **`respond_to_comment.py`**: Handles the AI response when a comment includes `@pr-ai`.